Best monitors for MacBook Pro in 2023: stunning second screens for every budget

 How do I connect a monitor to my MacBook?

 Most monitors still use conventional video connections: HDMI or DisplayPort.
 However, Apple only outfits its latest MacBook Pro models with Thunderbolt/USB-C ports.
 Consequently, if you want to connect a monitor directly to your MacBook, it'll need to be a USB-C-compatible screen.
 The good news is all the monitor options in this guide are USB-C monitors, so are ready to plug and play.
-If you do choose a non-USB-C monitor elsewhere, though, you'll need to buy a DisplayPort to USB-C adapter dongle separately.
+If you do choose a non-USB-C monitor elsewhere, though, you'll need to buy a HDMI or DisplayPort to USB-C adapter separately.

 How can I be sure a second screen will match my MacBook's display quality?